Ecuadorian Institute of Social Security

-The Ecuadorian Social Security Institute (Spanish: Instituto Ecuatoriano de Seguridad Social (IESS)), is an autonomous entity that is part of the social security system of Ecuador and is responsible for implementing the mandatory universal insurance, according to the Constitution of the Republic, in force since 2008.
+The Ecuadorian Social Security Institute (Spanish: Instituto Ecuatoriano de Seguridad Social (IESS)), was founded in 13 March 1928, in the government of Isidro Antonio Ramón Ayora Cueva.
+Is an autonomous entity that is part of the social security system of Ecuador and is responsible for implementing the mandatory universal insurance, according to the Constitution of the Republic, in force since 2008.

 The Ecuadorian Constitution states that social security is an inalienable right of all people.
 Social security is governed by the principles of solidarity, obligation, universality, equity, efficiency, subsidiarity, adequacy, transparency and participation.

 History

+The Ecuadorian Social Security was stablished in 13 March 1928, as the Retirement, Civil Pension, Military Retirement and Pension, Savings, and Cooperative Fund (Caja de Jubilaciones, Montepío Civil, Retiro y Montepío Militar, Ahorro y Cooperativa).

 In 1937 the Law on Mandatory Social Security Insurance Fund of Private Employees and Workers was created and the Medical Department was linked to it.
 On July 14, 1942, the new Law on Compulsory Social Security, in which new insurance conditions and the financing of all general insurance pensions became established, with the State's contribution of 40%, is issued, and the sickness and maternity insurance benefits among some members is joined.

 On September 19, 1963, by Supreme Decree No. 517, the Pension Fund and Insurance Fund combined to create the National Housing and Medical Insurance by Supreme Decree No. 40 of July 25, 1970, published in the Official Gazette No. 15 of 10 July 1970.
 The National Social Security Fund became the Ecuadorian Social Security Institute (IESS).

 In 1988, the National Assembly amended the Constitution of the Republic and established the permanence of the IESS as the only independent institution responsible for the implementation of the General Compulsory Insurance.